 - Sleep in a bedroom by yourself.
 Air out the room often so the bacteria don’t stay in the room.

 If you develop active TB disease, you may need to be monitored medically for the rest of your life.
-This could include regular checkups and probably some chest X-rays.
-This is done to make sure you stay free of TB disease, even after you have taken the full course of tuberculosis medicine.
+This could include regular checkups and probably chest X-rays.
+This is done to make sure you stay free of TB disease, even after you have taken the full course of TB medicine.

 Questions to ask your doctor